 Nick Scali Limited is a company limited by shares incorporated in Australia whose shares are publicly traded on the Australian Stock Exchange.
 The nature of the operations and principal activities of the Company are described in the Directors' Report.
+Nick Scali Limited has no ultimate Holding Company or Parent Company.

+Registered Office

-Registered Office 3-29 Birnie Avenue Lidcombe NSW 2141 Australia
+3-29 Birnie Avenue Lidcombe NSW 2141 Australia